ropensci-archive/roweb2/content/blog/2018-08-21-birds-radolfzell.md

   - name: Maëlle Salmon
     url: https://masalmon.eu/
 date: 2018-08-21
-preface: The blog post series corresponds to the material for a talk Maëlle will give at the [Animal Movement Analysis summer school in Radolfzell, Germany on September the 12th](http://animove.org/animove-2019-evening-keynotes/), in a Max Plant Institute of Ornithology.
+preface: The blog post series corresponds to the material for a talk Maëlle will give at the [Animal Movement Analysis summer school in Radolfzell, Germany on September the 12th](http://animove.org/animove-2019-evening-keynotes/), in a Max Planc Institute of Ornithology.
 tags:
 - rebird
 - spocc